NarvinSingh/js-mix/README.md

 ## Usage
 Write classes that you want to use for composition as *mixin class factories*.
 The factory should take a `Superclass` parameter and return a class that extends that superclass.
+If the class has an explicit constructor, it should pass along the arguments for the superclass.

 ```JavaScript
 // This is a class factory